Saginaw, Michigan: Industrialization

+Governance

 In 1908, a new Michigan state constitution was adopted.
 The new Michigan state constitution mandated increased home rule powers for local units of government, and the Michigan state legislature enacted the Home Rule Cities Act in 1909.
 Under this statute, cities were permitted to frame and adopt their own city charters and were given great flexibility in structuring their local governments.
 The government, under the 1889 charter, had continued to be inefficient and provided for much political infighting.
 In 1913, a new city charter was adopted with voter approval and which followed a commission form of city government that had gained in popular interest among various cities across the United States in the early 20th century.
 The new government consisted of five commissioners, each elected separately at-large, who served both as the city council and as the executive heads of various city government departments.
 One of the commissioners served as the mayor, which was a mostly ceremonial role.

 The 1913 city charter was followed for little more than two decades when the voters of the city again adopted another new city charter in 1935 following the council-manager form of government.
 The government under the 1913 city charter retained some of the independent boards that were given authority independent of the elected city commissioners.
 This caused some inefficiency and political friction.
 The economic consequences of the Great Depression during the 1930s provided the final catalyst for municipal government reform.

 In contrast to the previous government structures, the 1935 charter, having taken effect in 1936, provided for all administration of city government to be headed directly by a single officer, the city manager, who was appointed by, and accountable to a city council of nine members elected as a group by the entire city at-large.
 The system was designed to address two principal issues with Saginaw's history of municipal government, the inefficiency and politics associated with having executive and administrative authority spread among many different officers and boards, and political rivalries and friction between various geographic areas of the city, mainly the east side and the west side.

-Expansion and growth

-During much of the 20th century, Saginaw's economy was dominated by manufacturing related to the automotive industry; most notably, manual transmission assemblies, steering gear boxes and power steering pumps.
-At the height of manufacturing in the 1960s and 1970s, the city and neighboring Buena Vista Township hosted 12 General Motors plants, an Eaton Manufacturing plant (demolished 2008) where 5,000 people produced auto parts, and numerous smaller concerns.

-The General Motors plants in the county were: